kgandhi63/g4chargeit/README.md

 > `export G4PBC=/path/to/g4pbc/installation`

 # Build & Run
 The simulation is built using the CMake compiler.
-The source code is located in the `sphere-charging` directory.
+The source code is located in the `g4chargeit` directory.

 Configure the run-time environment by sourcing the configuration script of your geant4 installation, then perform an out-of-source build: